jessegmeyerlab/2022-multi-omics-review/README.md

 **Purpose.** This document is for collecting relevant papers and a to-do list of concepts we want to cover and figures we want to make.
 We will use [Manubot](https://github.com/manubot/manubot) to write this manuscript and track contributions.
 See the remaining readme below this section or at the link above for more information about manubot.

-**Authorship.** I will be the last author, and I suggest that Yuming take the lead.
+**Authorship.** I will be the last author.
 We will decide author order for everyone else based on the contributions recorded via github.
 We can consider co-first or co-second author depending on contributions.
 Our target Journal is [Nature Methods](https://www.nature.com/nmeth/content).

 **Organizing and listing of papers** can be done via a shared google doc here https://docs.google.com/document/d/1eruym4GMuzwwJbnksKrqL0SAqpoDZDZEoXF4wLfPWeI/edit?usp=sharing